 NEET 2025: Syllabus | High Scoring Topics | PYQs

-In our body itself, all the macromolecules like DNA, RNA, proteins, etc are held together with the help of this chemical bonding.
+In our body itself, all the macromolecules like DNA, RNA, Proteins, etc are held together with the help of this chemical bonding.
 All the structures are held together with the help of this chemical bond, either the bond is stronger or weaker.
 Based on the strength of the bonds, the stability of the structure is determined.
-The melting point, boiling point, etc are the important properties that are determined by the strength of the chemical bond.
-This chapter is usually liked by every student as it is very easy and it holds enough distribution of marks in Board exam and other competitive exams like JEE and NEET.
+The melting and boiling point, etc are the important properties that are determined by the strength of the chemical bond.
+This chapter is usually liked by every student as it is very easy and it holds enough distribution of marks in Board exams and other competitive exams like JEE and NEET.

-In this section, you will study about the important topics of the chapter, overview, formulae and some important tips and guidelines for the preparation of the chapter at the best.
+In this section, you will study the important topics of the chapter, overview, formulae, and some important tips and guidelines for the preparation of the chapter at the best.

 There are the following important topics that are covered in this chapter:

-Also read, |
+Also read,

 Overview of Chemical Bonding: